mhauri/mhauri/README.md

 - I'm currently working at [ICT Berufsbildungscenter AG](https://berufsbildungscenter.ch/)
 - I did a few things with [Magento](https://magento.marcelhauri.ch) in the past
-- Now and then I write a couple of words on my personal site, [marcelhauri.ch](https://marcelhauri.ch)
+- Now and then I write a couple of words on my personal blog: [marcelhauri.ch](https://marcelhauri.ch)
 - You can reach me on [twitter.com/mhauri](https://twitter.com/mhauri)

 Enjoy!